antonvasilev52/docusaurus-ezha/my-website/docs/intro.md

 ### Opening your file in IntelliJ IDEA

 Firts, let's open your Java file in IntelliJ IDEA.
-If its' already open, you can skip ahead to [identifying problems](#identifying-problems).
+If it's already open, you can skip ahead to [identifying problems](#identifying-problems).

-To open a file in in IntelliJ IDEA:
+To open a file in IntelliJ IDEA:
 1. Launch IntelliJ IDEA.
 2. In the welcome screen that opens, click **Open**.
 3. Select the directory with your Java file and click **Open**.
   This will open the IntelliJ IDEA main window.
-You directory structure is displayed on the left side of the window, in the **Project** tool window.
+Your directory structure is displayed on the left side of the window, in the **Project** tool window.
 4. If the **Project JDK is not defined** message is displayed, click **Setup SDK** in the top right corner of the editor and select a JDK.

 At this point, your IntelliJ IDEA should look similar to the following: